ilacolo/Assignment1_Research_Track1/README.md

 These two functions set the linear and the angular velocity and they control the motor which moves the robot.

 # Pseudocode of the Program
+Import necessary libraries and modules

+Initialize global variables and constants
+Define functions for robot movements and token handling

+Function `drive(speed, seconds)`:
+    Set linear velocity of robot wheels
+    Wait for specified time interval
+    Stop robot motors

+Function `turn(speed, seconds)`:
+    Set angular velocity of robot wheels for turning Wait for specified time interval
+    Stop robot motors

+Function `find_golden_token()`:
+    Initialize distance
+    Iterate over visible tokens are seen by the robot:
+        If the token is closer than the initialize distance and it is a golden token: print the code of the token detected Update distance, rotation angle, and code variables If a golden token is found:
+        Print token information
+        If token code is not in list_code: print that this token has been already bring to the reference one Return distance, rotation angle, and code
+    Else:
+        Return -1, -1, -1 indicating no golden token found

+Function `find_centre_token()`:
+    Initialize distance
+    Iterate over visible tokens are seen by the robot:
+        If the token is the reference token (first token in list_code):
+            Update distance, rotation angle, and code variables If the reference token is found:
+        Print that the reference token is found
+        Return distance, rotation angle, and code
+    Else:
+        Return -1, -1, -1 indicating no reference token found

+Function `bring_to_golden(n)`:
+    Loop indefinitely:
+        Get distance, rotation angle, and code of the reference token If no reference token is detected:
+            Turn the robot to search for the reference token Else if robot is close to the golden token:
+            Release the token near the reference token Decrement the number of token released near to the reference token (n) If n becomes 0:
+                Print success message and exit the program Move robot backward and turn slightly
+            Break the loop
+        Else:
+            Correct robot's position to align with the reference token driving, turning right and turning left the robot

+Function `grab_golden(n)`:
+    Loop indefinitely:
+        Get distance, rotation angle, and code of the golden token If token code is in list_code:
+            Set distance to -1 to skip this token
+        If no golden token is detected:
+            Turn the robot to search for the token Else if robot is close to the golden token:
+            Grab the token
+            Append token code to list_code
+            Decrement count of token grabbed (n)
+            Call bring_to_golden function to bring the grabbed token to the reference token If token is not grabbed successfully:
+                Move robot forward to adjust distance for grabbing
+        Else:
+            Correct robot's position to align with the golden token driving, turning right and turning left the robot

+Function `main()`:
+    Get distance, rotation angle, and code of the first detected golden token Append the token code to list_code
+    Set token count (n) to the total number of tokens in the arena Call grab_golden function

+Call `main()` function to start the program